uaf/uaf/doc/pyuaf/_sources/api_pyuaf_client_requests.txt

     * Attributes inherited from :class:`pyuaf.util.DataValue`

-        .. autoattribute:: pyuaf.client.requests.WriteRequestTarget.status
+        .. autoattribute:: pyuaf.client.requests.WriteRequestTarget.opcUaStatusCode

-            The status of the data, as a :class:`~pyuaf.util.Status` instance.
-            The status contains the OPC UA status code of the data.
+            The OPC UA statuscode of the data, as an ``int`` defined in :mod:`~pyuaf.util.opcuastatuscodes`.

         .. autoattribute:: pyuaf.client.requests.WriteRequestTarget.data